 All students are required to sit for examination(s) as per requirements of the course.
-Students must fulfill the attendance requirement of at least 90% before they are considered eligible to take the examination(s).
+Students must fulfil the attendance requirement of at least 90% before they are considered eligible to take the examination(s).
 This is unless otherwise specified by the University partner.
-Students who do not meet this requirement will not be eligible to take the examination(s), unless with special approval of the School Examination Committee.
+Students who do not meet this requirement will not be eligible to take the examination(s) unless with the approval of the Examination Board.

 The Examination Board will review and approve the examination results.
 Once approved, no changes are permitted to the examination results.

 The College will adopt the following 4-point Grade Point Average scale for the associated marks/grade point values.
 This applies only to academic courses offered by the College; for courses that are conducted in partnership with Universities, refer to the Universities’ respective Grade Tables.